New Technological Art Award 2012 - Liedts-Meesen Foundation

 NTAA Awards contest: vote for the Public Prize!

-The winner of the Jury Award (5.000 EUR) will be announced during the symposium ending the Update_4 Biennial.
+The winner of the Jury Award (5.000 EUR) was announced during the symposium ending the Update_4 Biennial and is Felix Luque with his work Nihil ex Nihilo.

 Update_4 is produced by the Liedts-Meesen Foundation and hosted by Zebrastraat, iMAL and La Cambre